 I’ve completed the set.
 My shiny new phone has been christened by my kitchen.
-It seems to be technology that I own it has to, at least once, be engulfed in an unnecessary amount of flour.
+It seems to be technology that I own has to, at least once, be engulfed in an unnecessary amount of flour.
 I really need to be more careful (or at least double check that everything is insured against kitchen mishaps).
 But it’s all in the cause of good food, so it’s totally acceptable, right?
 So glad you agree.
 Anyway, how about some basil and sun-dried tomato bread?

 A little while ago I was approached on Twitter by Wright’s Baking – they were flattering about my terrible jokes and had (unbeknown to them) perfect timing as I had spent a couple of days looking for some good, but not insanely expensive, flour.

 Now, as a keen baker/someone who likes cleaning flour out of every crevice in my kitchen I was obviously intrigued by a flour company getting in touch.
 They do lots of mixes for different kinds of breads and cakes, but being the sort that likes to start from scratch, I opted to try some of their flour.
 With two large boxes arriving at the office a few days later (substantially more than the two packs I was expecting!
 Thanks, Wrights) I had some explaining to do – my nonchalant ‘what this?
 It’s perfectly normal.
 Just getting some flour delivered’ didn’t wash.
 Can you imagine?